corrode/corrode.github.io/content/blog/hardening-rust/index.md

 }
 ```

+This is exactly the transformation that compilers for languages like Scheme or Haskell perform automatically through tail-call optimization.

 **Panic behavior isn't the only runtime failure mode you need to worry about.**

 ## Panic Hooks Are Your Last Line of Defense